MicrosoftDocs/azure-ai-docs/articles/search/search-howto-reindex.md

 During active development, it's common to drop and rebuild indexes when you're iterating over index design.
 Most developers work with a small representative sample of their data so that reindexing goes faster.

 For schema changes on applications already in production, we recommend creating and testing a new index that runs side by side an existing index.
-Use an [index alias](search-how-to-alias.md) to swap in the new index while avoiding changes your application code.
+Use an [index alias](search-how-to-alias.md) to swap in the new index so that you can avoid changes your application code.

 ## Update content